Provisions for invoices and dunning notices

 How much time do you have to pay an invoice?

-Keep in mind that the due date on the invoice is the day by which the company should have received the money.
-It is not the latest day you can make the payment.
+Keep in mind that the due date on the invoice is the date by which the company must have received the money.
+It is not the last day you can make the payment.

 Dunning charges – what applies?